 - And more.

 It is generally thought that the rise of wellness tourism has much to do with the rising affluence and education of people around the world.
 We are now in an age where many people realize that longevity will be linked to developing and maintaining a healthy lifestyle.
 Additionally, the stresses of the modern world are sometimes unavoidable, so people are looking for getaways that will help them alleviate stress.
 For this reason, an increasing number of medical tourists are spending less time in hospitals and clinics, and more time in spas and hotels.

 So if you are someone who is going to head to Thailand (or anywhere else, for that matter) as a medical tourist, how will you cover the costs?
 If you are independently wealthy, that’s great, but even if you are traveling to save money on medical costs, they can still add up to a very significant amount (especially if complications occur).
 This becomes problematic for those with health insurance in their home countries, as more often than not, an existing plan will not provide benefits for Thailand medical tourism.

-Most individual, or even employer-provided, health insurance plans are strictly local in nature – only covering you at home.
-This means that once you are out your country of residence, you no longer have health insurance coverage.
+Most individual or even employer-provided, health insurance plans are strictly local in nature.
+This means that once you are out of your country of residence, you no longer have health insurance coverage.
 Furthermore, travel insurance only provides coverage for emergency medical care.
-This means that you will not be covered for any type of out-patient or elective procedures, or any type of medical care that you schedule ahead of time.
+This means that you will not be covered for any type of out-patient or elective procedures or any type of medical care that you schedule ahead of time.